solapi/solapi-nodejs/README.md

 # SOLAPI SDK for Node.js(Server Side Only)

 You can send text messages(SMS, LMS, MMS), Kakao friendtalk(include notification friendtalk) in Korea using this package.
+This package is 100% compatible with SOLAPI family services (Purple Book, Nurigo, etc.).

 ## Installing